ernfun1/teeup/README.md

    - Run `npx prisma generate`

 3. **"Maximum golfers reached"**
-   - The app limits to 8 unique golfers total
+   - The app allows up to 50 unique golfers total
+   - Each day is limited to 8 golfers maximum
-   - Use an existing name/initial combination
+   - Use an existing name/initial combination if limit is reached

 4. **Offline mode not working**
    - Ensure you've visited the site once while online